ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/postgres/cluster/create.md

 * Datacenter Id
 * Lan Id
 * CIDR (IP and subnet)
-* Credentials for the database user: Username and Password
+* Credentials for the database user: EnvUsername and Password

 ## Options